-Staff.
-Corequisite or prerequisite: THEA 1050.
+Prof. Gunshol.
+Can be taken concurrent with THEA 2110.
 A structured and at times spontaneous exploration of space, time, shape, sound, scenario, motion, and expenditure of energy to the end of attracting and holding the attention of the audience.
 Students may not receive credit for both DANC 1510 and DANC 2010/THEA 2010.
 Same as DANC 2010.

 THEA 2070 Video Production I (3)